iivannov/larasquare/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]

-Simple and extensible Foursquare API PHP Client with Laravel Support based on Guzzle 6
+Simple and extensible Foursquare API PHP Client with Laravel Facade and ServiceProvider based on Guzzle 6 Currently it supports only userless endpoint requests.

 ## Install